ChaoGu92/Min-Max-BRG/README.md

 * the net system <N, M0> by its Pre matrix, Post matrix, and the initial marking M0

-* two sets of explicit transitions Te1 (for testing expanded BRG and minimax-BRG) and Te2 (for testing RG)
+* the set of considered explicit transitions Te1

 ## Output of the program 1: